bezata/Chatroom-DAPP/README.md

 To get started with the DApp, you need to have the following installed:

 - Node.js (v14 or higher)
-- Celo Wallet Extension for Chrome or Firefox
+- Metamask Extension for Chrome or Firefox

 To install the DApp, clone the repository and run the following commands: